teambit/docs/docs/tutorials/bit-nodejs-tutorial.md

 The project we are now sharing components from is using [Babel](https://babeljs.io) to transpile its ES6 syntax down to ES5.
 This is to make the project distributable and executable.
 You can add extensions to components to handle such tasks.
 More specifically, Bit uses a [build environment](/docs/building-components.html) to transpile code.
-There is already an extension designed for transpiling React components.
-Run this command to configure it:
+Run the extension for transpiling React components:

 ```bash
 $ bit import bit.envs/compilers/babel --compiler